Go Inside Central New York School That’s Been Abandoned Over 30 Years

-Go inside the abandoned elementary school in Herkimer that closed in the early 90s.
+Go inside an abandoned elementary school in Herkimer, New York that closed in the early 90s.

 The original building from 1878 on North Washington Street was replaced by the North school in 1923, according to 'Herkimer County Valley Towns.'
 It was renamed in 1956 for Loraine W Bills, the superintendent for 20 years.
 The school closed in 1991.

-Laroe likes to capture old memories inside abandoned buildings around central New York.
-"Classic school buildings with huge classrooms and huge windows and the stories and memories those long hallways hold are easily my favorite to explore," says Laroe.
+Laroe likes to capture old memories inside abandoned buildings around Central New York.
+"Classic school buildings with huge classrooms and huge windows and the stories and memories those long hallways hold are easily my favorites to explore," says Laroe.

 Inside Abandoned Herkimer Elementary School

 See more pictures at Northeastern Abandoned Exploration on Facebook or Dan Laroe's website.

 Want more?
 Step back in time to these buildings and businesses that were once booming and now sit empty and falling down.